UniSwarm/uDevkit-SDK/support/archi/dspic33ch/README.md

 # dsPIC33CH support

-> Warning support based on a very low piece of information, may vary in few weeks, only preliminary support.

-dsPIC33CH family is the first dual core 16 bits range.
+dsPIC33CH family is the first Microchip dual core [16 bits](../pic16b/README.md) MCU.
 The main core have 16 kb of dedicated RAM and the slave core 4 kb with a hardware MSI cache coherency protocol.
-Architecture and peripherals are similar to dsPIC33CK.
+Architecture and peripherals are similar to [dsPIC33CK](../dspic33ck/README.md).

 A lot of peripherals (UART, Timer...) are not compatible with others dsPIC ranges.
 Full support of drivers may needs additional time.